Do quantum linear solvers offer advantage for networks-based system of linear equations?: Introduction

 \section{Introduction}

-Quantum algorithms promise speed-up for certain problems relative to their best known classical counterparts.
-This promise has provided an impetus for the ongoing second quantum revolution, which involves building reliable quantum computers and eventually advance toward commercial realization \cite{scholten2024assessing, bova2021commercial, gill2025quantum, macquarrie2020emerging, cumming2022using, sinno2023performance, ruane2025quantum}.
-Quantum linear solvers (QLSs) are very relevant in this context, as they are among the few classes of known quantum algorithms that can, in principle, offer an exponential advantage \cite{morales}.
-A QLS is a quantum algorithm that prescribes a protocol towards evaluating systems of linear equations, expressed as $A\vec{x}=\vec{b}$, where the $(\mathcal{N} \times \mathcal{N})$ matrix $A$ and the vector $\vec{b}$ are known quantities.
-Systems of linear equations are ubiquitous in natural sciences and engineering \cite{anton2013elementary, machol1961linear, hamid2019balancing, wilson1958solution} and hence solving them efficiently is of relevance in the context of leveraging the aforementioned quantum speed-up.
-An example of a QLS is the well-known Harrow-Hassidim-Lloyd (HHL) algorithm ~\cite{Harrow2009QuantumEquations}, whose runtime complexity goes as $poly(\mathrm{log}(\mathcal{N}), s, \kappa, 1/\epsilon)$ where $\mathcal{N}$, $s$, and $\kappa$ refer to the system size, sparsity of the $A$ matrix, and the condition number of the $A$ matrix respectively, while $\epsilon$ refers to the additive error in the output state after performing HHL.
-The algorithm can perform superiorly over their efficient classical counterparts, one of which is the conjugate gradient algorithm \cite{cg1994}, when these parameters grow in a certain way with respect to the system size.
-Although it is very important to find suitable scenarios, especially those involving real-world applications, where employing QLSs can utilize this prospect of quantum speed-up, it remains a challenge to find such applications in spite of a lot of works in literature in this direction.
+Quantum algorithms promise speed-up for certain problems relative to their best known classical counterparts, thus motivating the ongoing second quantum revolution, which involves building reliable quantum computers to eventually advance toward commercial realization \cite{scholten2024assessing, bova2021commercial, gill2025quantum, macquarrie2020emerging, cumming2022using, sinno2023performance, ruane2025quantum}.
+Quantum linear solvers (QLSs) are particularly significant in this context, as they are among the few classes of known quantum algorithms that can, in principle, offer an exponential advantage \cite{morales}.
+A QLS prescribes a protocol towards evaluating systems of linear equations, $A\vec{x}=\vec{b}$, where the $(\mathcal{N} \times \mathcal{N})$ matrix $A$ and the vector $\vec{b}$ are known quantities.
+Since such systems are ubiquitous in natural sciences and engineering \cite{anton2013elementary, machol1961linear, hamid2019balancing, wilson1958solution}, solving them efficiently in view of the aforementioned quantum speed-up is of importance.
+An example of a QLS is the well-known Harrow-Hassidim-Lloyd (HHL) algorithm ~\cite{Harrow2009QuantumEquations}, whose runtime complexity goes as $\mathrm{poly}(\mathrm{log}(\mathcal{N}), s, \kappa, 1/\epsilon)$ where $\mathcal{N}$, $s$, and $\kappa$ refer to the system size, sparsity, and the condition number of the $A$ matrix respectively, while $\epsilon$ refers to the additive error in the output state after performing HHL.
+The algorithm can outperform their best known classical counterparts such as the conjugate gradient algorithm \cite{cg1994}, when these parameters grow in a certain way with respect to the system size.
+However, identifying such settings where QLSs offer such an advantage is challenging in spite of a lot of efforts in literature in this direction.
 Our exploratory work is aimed toward addressing this timely problem.